 2194 Killington Road, Killington, VT

-Although it was situated in Killington in 1971 by Cold Weather Construction Co. owner Jack Giguere, Charity’s 1887 Saloon actually contains a unique piece of craftsmanship dating back to 1887.
-The bar, which is Charity’s signature centerpiece, was constructed in France and then shipped to America for a saloon in Davis, West Virginia, where it was in use during the mining and lumber booms of the 1800s.
-Interestingly enough, that establishment was operated by Miss Charity back in its heyday, hence the name of the modern, Killington salon now heaping honor on her name.
+Although it was built in 1971 by Cold Weather Construction Co. owner Jack Giguere in Killington, Charity’s 1887 Saloon actually contains a unique piece of craftsmanship dating back to 1887.
+The bar, which is Charity's signature centerpiece, was constructed in France and then shipped to America for a saloon in Davis, West Virginia, where it was in use during the mining and lumber booms of the 1800s.
+Interestingly enough, that establishment was operated by Miss Charity back in its heyday, hence the name of the modern Killington salon, now honoring her.

-This showstopping bar is constructed of cherry wood and features a handrail and pillars of Italian marble.
+This showstopping bar is crafted from cherry wood and features a handrail and marble pillars.
 When Jack Giguere learned the West Virginia saloon, which housed this bar, was to be demolished after closing, he had to rescue it and bring it to Killington.
 Dismantling this piece and then reconstructing it was as delicate as fine-tuning a musical instrument.
 However, the end result is a centerpiece for Charity’s with a unique history that could not be more impressive.

 Killington, VT has no shortage of amazing activities and attractions.
-However, the restaurants themselves cannot be overlooked as they are more than merely a place to fill your stomach.
+However, the restaurants themselves cannot be overlooked, as they are more than just places to fill your stomach.
 They are also an experience in and of themselves, many with a unique and fun history.
-Take the suggestions of GetAway Vacations into consideration when visiting this location and don’t miss out on these unique eateries.
+Take the suggestions of GetAway Vacations into consideration when visiting this location, and don't miss out on these unique eateries.

 Killington, VT is home to two legendary ski resorts, Killington and Pico.
 It is also home to the beloved Green Mountain National Golf Course, which was voted Vermont’s #1 rated Public Golf Course by Golf Digest in 2007.
 Hiking, skiing, and golf are just a few activities to enjoy when visiting this area.